beet-software/dorm/docs/docs/03-understand/04-query-and-relation-details.md

 1. a structured relation plan that an engine may batch or translate to a local join;
 2. readable repository operations that can resolve the relationship through ordinary reads.

 The MySQL, PostgreSQL, and MongoDB engines check for direct table plans and can use grouped relationship reads.
+The HTTP engine uses readable sources directly, so a relationship can issue additional HTTP requests.
 Their callback-based relationship tests use readable sources, which exercise the fallback form without requiring a live database server.

 This is an execution boundary, not a second public model schema.
 The generated relation names and result shapes remain the application-facing contract.